-An unexpected combination of flavors comes together to create Lazanki, a dish that could be called an incredibly flavorful and comforting Polish stroganoff.
+An unexpected combination of flavors comes together to create Lazanki.
+With cabbage, noodles, sour cream and mushrooms, this dish could be called the Polish version of stroganoff.

 What happens when 16th century Poland gets an Italian queen?

 High Italian cuisine starts to trickle into Polish culture, giving us interesting, but quite tasty, fusion dishes, like lazanki.

 What is Lazanki?

 At its most basic, lazanki combines pasta from Italian cuisine with a classic Polish cabbage preparation.

 Cabbage, sauerkraut, mushrooms, and herbs come together to make a uniquely Polish pasta topping.

 Does the combo sound a bit odd to you?
 It did to us too.